ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 - the flags that tell what is emulated and what is production.

 To give structure to this data and to provide a consistent interface to it, we use configuration classes.
-Generally, foreach sub-system we want to have a configuration class that represents the configuration data needed to initialise the sub-system (e.g., for the TMC configuration we have a :py:class:`~ska_integration_test_harness.config.TMCConfiguration` class).
+Generally, foreach subsystem we want to have a configuration class that represents the configuration data needed to initialise the subsystem (e.g., for the TMC configuration we have a :py:class:`~ska_integration_test_harness.config.TMCConfiguration` class).
 All subsystems configuration are then collected in a common class